ProFormA/proformaxml/Whitepaper.md

 The optional attribute <b>parent-uuid</b> should be used whenever a task is changed.
 It is a pointer to the original task-uuid.
 This is useful for version trees.

-The task itself must have an attribute <b>lang</b> which specifies the natural language used.
+The optional attribute <b>lang</b> specifies the natural language used.
 See Section 2.
 Internalization above.

 ### 5.3 The description part

 The description element contains the task description as text.
-A subset of HTML is allowed (see Appendix A).
+Any HTML elements are allowed but should be included in the XML as CDATA.

 The internal-description element contains text dedicated to teachers only.
-A subset of HTML is allowed (see Appendix A).
+Any HTML elements are allowed but should be included in the XML as CDATA.

 ### 5.4 The proglang part